richardschoen/MonoOniSamples/MonoRunPase/MonoRunPase/README.md

 ```
 **Compiling and building this program solution**<br>

-1.)
+**Compiling solution Using Visual Studio**<br>
 The easiest way to build this .Net code for IBMi is to compile locally on a PC in Visual Studio
 and then copy the EXE and any associated DLL files to the associated app directory in the IFS.
 I typically put each app and DLL files in its own directory.
 This way each app can have different
 version of a class library or other DLL being used without worrying about DLL versioning issues.

+**Compiling solution using PASE command line**<br>
-2.)
-An alternative option is to build the solution from the PASE command line:
+An alternative option is to build the solution from the PASE command line:<br>

 Start pase command line terminal:<br>
 `CALL QP2TERM`